dcsil/k.ai/README.md

-# Team Repo Template

-This Repository includes a template for your Team's Repository. https://github.com/dcsil/klutch is a good example of an implementation of this!

-**README template starts below this line 👇👇👇 Delete above this line :)**

-# COMPANY NAME
+# k.ai

 ![Team Logo](./logo.png)

-#### Team Slack Channel: #team\-\<your\-company\-name\-here\>
+#### Team Discord: CSC454/491-k.ai

-COMPANY NAME is a company founded in the THEME industry.
-COMPANY NAME aims to VISION STATEMENT.
+k.ao is a company founded in the AI industry. k.ai aims to create a kind and sustainable.

 Table of Contents
 ---